infor-design/enterprise/sql/readme.md

 * Open the file explorer, pointing it to /sql/ddl.sql.
 Execute by clicking the pgScript toolbar icon.
 This script creates objects and permissions.
 If you see "does not exist errors," its OK.
 * Open the file explorer, pointing it to /sql/dml.sql.
 Execute by clicking the pgScript toolbar icon.
 This script creates rows of data.
 * Using the treeview, navigate to the public schema and open one of the tables to confirm data exists.
+* Paste the following line into the command line:
+* export PATH=/Library/PostgreSQL/9.3/bin:$PATH

 ## Node.js Modules